caffeine-suite/caffeine-script/README.md

 ```

 * Tokens - code size is measured in tokens, the smallest semantically meaningful unit.
 Above all else, CaffeineScript minimizes tokens as much as possible with the goal of increasing clarity.
 * Matchings - matching "", /**/, (), {}, [] and others token-pairs demands a cognitive burden far larger than just two tokens.
-CaffeineScript all but elliminates the need for matching-token-pairs.
+CaffeineScript all but eliminates the need for matching-token-pairs.

 * The JavaScript above is hand-coded.
-It is only roughly equivelent to the actual generated JavaScript.
+It is only roughly equivalent to the actual generated JavaScript.
 The generated JavaScript is a bit more capable and a bit longer than the JavaScript above.

 ## Syntax Matters

 I believe syntax matters.
-Every line of code we write, throughout the product lifecycle, will get edited at least 10 times and read it at least 100 times.
-Every token costs 10x - 100x more programmer-time down the road than it did to initially add it.
+Every line of code we write, throughout the product lifecycle, will get edited at approximately 10 times and read approximately 100 times.
+Therefor every token costs 10x - 100x more programmer-time overall compared to the initial cost of adding it.
 (1)

 ### Code is a Liability